-All authors want book reviews because they show social proof on the world's biggest online bookstore.
+All authors want them, because they show social proof on the world’s biggest online bookstore.
 That has an indirect effect on sales, and can help an author obtain an advertising slot with BookBub or one of the other big ebook advertisers.

 Readers also want reviews.
 Reviews provide social proof, a perceived indication of quality.
 At least, that’s what reviews are supposed to provide.
 Amazon is fighting a neverending battle against the rising tide of fake reviews, and are forever refining their algorithms to identify and weed out fake reviews and dishonest reviewers.
 Their regular review purges are usually followed by some change to their Reviewing Guidelines to prevent that loophole from being exploited in future.

 I discussed this in a recent post: A (not so) Brief History of Fake Reviews on Amazon.
 As frustrating as the ever-changing Reviewing Guidelines are for honest authors, my observation is that the Amazon crackdowns are always the result of sellers (or authors) trying to manipulate the system for personal gain.

 I’m all for Amazon removing the reviews of fakes and cheats and liars.
 Unfortunately, sometimes honest authors and honest reviewers find themselves losing reviews, collateral damage in Amazon’s war.

 I know authors get upset when they lose reviews.
 But try to look at the bigger picture.
 You might have lost one or two reviews (maybe more).
 That means there are one or two reviewers out there (maybe more) who have just lost hundreds of reviews representing thousands of hours of work.
 They may also have had their Amazon reviewing privileges revoked.

 As a reviewer, losing hundreds of reviews is devastating.
 I lost 800+ reviews last year.